Burnout and mental health

 Illustration of four people sitting and talking around a laptop on a desk

-People experience stress and burnout in different ways.
-But it’s useful to be aware of the common signs, especially if any have been happening to you for a while.
+People experience burnout in different ways, but it’s useful to be aware of the common signs, especially if you’ve been feeling this way for a while.

 You might feel: